marionwalton/media-and-society/9_gender.md

 {: .example}
 ![Coca Cola Ads](img/coke_1958_2024.png)
 Figure 1 Coca-Cola Advertisement circa 1956.
 Coca-Cola South Africa Facebook Campaign featuring Tyla in Coke Studio promotion, 2024. |
 The meanings we associate with femininity have changed over time, as illustrated by  the two Coca-Cola ads.
-What do they show us about how hegemonic femininities have changed in South Africa since 1956?
+What do they show us about how idealised femininities have changed in South Africa since 1956?
 How do we interpret these identities today?
 What social changes and governing institutions may have given rise to the change in significations?
+Do you think we can call both of the ads examples of hegemonic feminity?

 The term “gender” was introduced by anthropologist Margaret Mead ([Delphy, 1993](references.html$delphy_1993)) who observed that gender role expectations and the temperaments of men and women in indigenous societies were starkly different to those in the United States at the time.